Arthur Forrest (Royal Navy officer): Later life and death

 Forrest owned 422 slaves at the time of probate, of whom 219 were listed as male and 203 as female.
 117 were listed as boys, girls or children.

 He had married Frederica Marina Cecilia, probably a daughter of Colonel Lynch of Jamaica, by whom he had two sons and five daughters.
-Mrs. Forrest survived her husband many years, and died in 1802.
+Mrs. Forrest survived her husband many years and died in 1802.
 His eldest daughter, Bridget, married the diarist John Byng, 5th Viscount Torrington.
+His third daughter, Cecilia, married William Windham.